Leody Taveras Player Props: Rangers vs. Tigers

 Leody Taveras At The Plate

-- Taveras is hitting .309 with nine doubles, a triple, two home runs and 13 walks.
+- Taveras is batting .321 with 10 doubles, a triple, two home runs and 13 walks.

-- He has homered in two of 39 games played this year, and in 1.3% of his plate appearances.
+- He has hit a long ball in two of 40 games played this year, and in 1.3% of his plate appearances.

-- In 28.2% of his games this season, Taveras has had at least one RBI.
-He's picked up more than one in 12.8% and driven in three or more of his team's runs in three contests.
+- In 11 games this season (27.5%), Taveras has picked up an RBI, and in five of those games (12.5%) he had two or more.
+He has also driven in three or more of his team's runs in three contests.

-- He has scored in 18 games this season (46.2%), including multiple runs in five games.
+- He has scored in 47.5% of his games this season, with more than one run scored in 12.5%.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.